KunkelAlexander/voxellini/README.md

 ### 9. Fix chunk boundary bug

 Update all boundary chunks when adding voxels at chunk boundaries.
-This avoids open meshes such as in the following screen shot.
+This avoids open meshes such as in the following screenshot.
 The basic features work more or less.

 <p align="center">